aphp/eds-scikit/README.md

 Please check the [online documentation](https://aphp.github.io/EDS-Scikit/) for more informations.
 You will find
 - Detailed explanation of the project goal and working principles
 - A complete API documentation
-- Various Jupyter Notebooks describing how to use various functionnalities of SciKit-EDS
+- Various Jupyter Notebooks describing how to use various functionnalities of EDS-Scikit
 - And more !
 ## Requirements
 EDS-Scikit stands on the shoulders of [Spark 2.4](https://spark.apache.org/docs/2.4.8/index.html) which requires: